qgustavor/mega/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**

+Run this code in Node X.XX (or Deno/Firefox/Chromium/Cloudflare Workers/etc):

 ```js
 import { Storage } from 'megajs'
 // edit this with your code